 Associations are building at least 170 shared ownership homes in Stratford-on-Avon District in a wide range of locations between April 2017 and March 2019.

 To find out more about what shared ownership properties are available in this District and whether you are eligible to purchase a property, follow the housing association links below.

-The Help to Buy Midlands website provides comprehensive information about shared ownership and other ways to buy a property.
+The Help to Buy Midlands and London website provides comprehensive information about shared ownership and other ways to buy a property.
 However, only a few shared ownership properties in this district are advertised on the website.
 Go to housing associations' own websites to check the availability of shared ownership homes locally.